bhrayhaw/palm-oil-tracker/README.md

 # Palm Oil Tracker App

 Welcome to the Palm Oil Tracker App!
-This application helps users track palm oil yields and other related data efficiently.
-The app provides a modern, responsive user interface with a sidebar navigation, a dashboard with various visualizations, and a detailed report page with pagination.
+This application helps users track palm oil yields and related data efficiently.
+The app provides a modern, responsive user interface with sidebar navigation, a dashboard with visualizations, and a detailed report page with pagination.

 ## Table of Contents